mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 ### Auto Parallel Mode

 It is convenient to save and load the model parameters in auto parallel mode.
 Just add configuration `CheckpointConfig` and `ModelCheckpoint` to `test_train_cifar` method in the training network steps of this tutorial, and the model parameters can be saved.
-The code is as follows：
+The code is as follows:

 ```python
 def test_train_cifar(epoch_size=10):